anguyen8/TAB/README.md

 **For STD**

-The image pairs and captions are accessible via [this instruction] (https://github.com/harsh19/spot-the-diff/blob/master/data/get_images.txt) privided by [Learning to Describe Differences Between Pairs of Similar Images (EMNLP 2018)](https://github.com/harsh19/spot-the-diff).
+The image pairs and captions can be downloaded using the instructions [here](https://github.com/harsh19/spot-the-diff/blob/master/data/get_images.txt) privided by [Learning to Describe Differences Between Pairs of Similar Images (EMNLP 2018)](https://github.com/harsh19/spot-the-diff).

 You would get